 Animals on Hainan Island

 Hainan Island is the perfect habitat for tropical animals such as gibbons, clouded leopards, monitor lizards, peacock pheasants, boas, butterflies, Asian crested goshawk, Chinese egret and jungle fowls.
-The ideal rainforest surrounding by towering old trees and abundant natural recourses offer the species with excellent environment.
-Located in the southernmost of China, Hainan Island is absolutely the most suitable fairy land for many kinds of animals, which attract many visitors all year around.
+The ideal rainforest surrounding by towering old trees and abundant natural recourses offer the species with an excellent environment.
+Located in the southernmost of China, Hainan Island is absolutely the most suitable fairyland for many kinds of animals, which attract many visitors all year around.
 Following are some of the very special ones:

 As one of four global famous anthropoid apes, Gibbon has been classified as National Class I animal by the state government.
 It is an animal with great agility and as intelligent as a human being.
 At the late 90s, these species face the danger of extinction.
 The Nature Preserve in Bawang Mountain was set up in 2003.
 Now the number of gibbons has increased to with the arduous efforts of Hainan people.